tony10101105/ExpEmergence/README.md

 Official code of the paper [U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models](https://arxiv.org/abs/2410.01692)

 ## News
+- (Jan.
+2025) The paper has been accepted to the ICLR'25 as a main conference paper.
 - (Nov.
 2024) The paper has been accepted to the NeurIPS'24 ATTRIB workshop as **oral presentation**.

 ## Overview